-Don’t kick it to the curb: 14 things to do with your Christmas tree
+Don’t kick it to the curb: 13 ways to recycle your Christmas tree

-A few weeks ago, we told you how to pick out the perfect live Christmas tree.
-Hopefully, the little feller made it through the holidays but now what do you do with the spruce moose?
+A few weeks ago, you picked out the perfect live Christmas tree and lit it up with twinkling lights.
+Hopefully the little feller made it through the holidays, but now what do you do with the spruce moose?
+It’s easier to recycle your Christmas tree than you may think.
 Instead of hauling it out to the garbage, we have 14 suggestions that are kinder on landfills and give your tree a second life.

 Mulch love: Use slow-decomposing pine needles to give your garden some TLC.
+Some communities even do the mulching themselves, then let residents take some home.

-Put a bird on it: Leave it in the stand and hang feeders from it.
+Put a bird on it: Leave it in the stand and hang bird feeders from it.
+(Put it outside first, of course.)

-Save your table: Saw the trunk into thin slices, then coat them with polyurethane and use as coasters.
+Save your table: Saw the trunk into thin slices, then coat them with polyurethane and use as tree coasters.

 Give it back: Lots of cities have programs to recycle trees, which are biodegradable.